 I would like to be a successful writer with many published books and I hope that this project is the motivation that I really needed!
 I would love my children to be proud of me and say to their friends, ‘Look, that’s my Mommy’s books in the shop!’

-For further assistance and information about PSS Women's Turnaround, click here.
+For further assistance and information about PSS Women’s Turnaround, visit the Women’s Breakout website.

-Have a look at our other What's Your Story? publications here.
+Have a look at our other What’s Your Story? publications in our online Shop.